Trieste is a landing helicopter dock (LHD) being built by Fincantieri at its shipyard in Castellammare di Stabia for the Italian Navy.

 Technical specifications of the Italian Navy’s LHD

-Cargo capacities of the Italian Navy's new LHD
+Cargo capacities of Trieste

 The amphibious ship will feature a garage deck capable of housing wheeled and tracked vehicles, offering up to 1,200 linear metres of storage.

-It will also provide a continuous open deck and wide embankment zones of approximately 4,500m² within the dock-garage and hangar-garage.
+Trieste will also provide a continuous open deck and wide embankment zones of approximately 4,500m² within the dock-garage and hangar-garage.